October 26, 2025

 share

-Indeed, today’s prayer meeting may well be unprecedented – it could be said that never in the history of the Petrine office has a reigning British sovereign met and prayed with the Pontiff.
+Indeed, the prayer meeting on 23 October may well be unprecedented – not since St Peter – that a reigning British sovereign met and prayed with a reigning Pontiff.

-The Crusades, centuries later, could have been expected to produce a meeting, and history suggests one in Italy between Edward I and Gregory X in about 1271, as both were about to succeed, successively, as king and pope.
+The Crusades could have been expected to produce a meeting, and history suggests one at the papal palace in Orvieto, Umbria, between Edward I and Gregory X in February 1273, not long after they succeeded as king and pope.

 After the failure of the second Jacobite Rising in 1719, Pope Clement XI offered James II’s son and heir, James Francis Edward Stuart (the “Old Pretender”), the Palazzo Muti in Rome’s Piazza dei Santi Apostoli, which became the Jacobite court in exile.
 It was here that Bonnie Prince Charles (the “Young Pretender”) and his younger brother, Henry, were born.
 Successive popes, until Clement XIII, recognised the Old Pretender as “James III and VIII”.